svadivazhagu/National-Water-Use-Choropleth/README.md

 ![hsv_sinebow](https://i.imgur.com/BiSdKWQ.png)

 Essentially, the point that got me interested was with how the variances between each color is so smooth in Sinebow- look at the transition between the cyan and the blue, for example.
 In HSV it's very easy to see how they're segregated, but in Sinebow the transition is so smooth it's hard to spot this sort of boundary line.
 This means that variances of interest (variances between data points that are large enough to be of interest to the data scientist) are much easily noticed using the Sinebow pattern.
-I was able to prove this ease of visualization when the graph showed that Utah as a state was the most using of fresh water, and [this](https://www.ksl.com/article/46345981/each-utahn-uses-an-average-of-242-gallons-of-water-per-day) article explains how the average Utahn uses the most amount of water per day than any other state.
+I was able to prove this ease of visualization when the map showed that Utah as a state was the most using of fresh water, and [this](https://www.ksl.com/article/46345981/each-utahn-uses-an-average-of-242-gallons-of-water-per-day) article explains how the average Utahn uses the most amount of water per day than any other state.
 Both our datasets were different, and yet this observation was extremely simple to be made using my visualization through this sinebow scheme.

 ---